 “No longer passive spectators of images, these days we are more likely to be active participants in their production, distribution, and consumption,” said Bennett.
 “This raises important questions about the consequences widespread user interaction may have on meaning, communicative effectiveness and society at large.”

-Her current research includes the development of a theory of interactive aesthetics that aims to democratize control of images in society.
+Her current research contributes a hypothesis called interactive aesthetics that aims to democratize control of images in society.
 Interactive aesthetics explains the use of technology to place communication designers in virtual collaboration with lay users, where technology makes it easier for remote participants in various stages of the design process to work together.
 Bennett currently conducts fieldwork globally to investigate the use of interactive aesthetics to affect social change.
 Her interactive aesthetics research agenda includes two primary strands of inquiry.
 First, Bennett studies the use of IA in the prevention of new HIV infections in Kenya and Ghana (funded by the National Science Foundation).
 Second, she investigates the use of interactive aesthetics towards ethnically and intellectually diversifying STEAM education, particularly computer science, with indigenous art curricula (funded by the National Science Foundation and Google).

-Bennett has won numerous awards for her scholarship.
-She is a 2015 Andrew W. Mellon Distinguished Scholar of the University of Pretoria, South Africa and a 1997 College Art Association Professional Development Fellowship and the CoDesign 2000 conference, her peers selected her image that physically engaged attendees in interpreting a red circle for the Best Poster Paper award.
-In 2007 she received an NSF Career Campaign Award and a grant from the AIGA, the professional association for design to create GLIDE, a biennial virtual conference that disseminates communication design research findings on the role of images in global society.
+Bennett has won several awards for her scholarship.
+She is a 2015 Andrew W. Mellon Distinguished Scholar of the University of Pretoria, South Africa and a 1997 College Art Association Professional Development Fellow.
+At the CoDesign 2000 conference, her peers selected her image that physically engaged attendees in interpreting a red circle for the Best Poster Paper Award.
+In 2007 she secured an National Science Foundation Career Campaign Award and a competitive grant from the AIGA, the professional association for design to create GLIDE, a biennial virtual conference that disseminates communication design research findings on the role of images in global society.

-Bennett is the co-editor of the Icograda Design Education Manifesto 2011 and participates on the Advisory Board for Iridescent, the International Council of Communication Design.
+Bennett is the co-editor of the Icograda Design Education Manifesto 2011 and participates on the Advisory Board of the Journal of Communication Design.
 She also directs baohouse.org, a virtual design studio for user-centered research on global images.